 Be willing to learn!
 NLP is still a huge area of active research, so there’s always more learning.
 The amount of information can feel pretty overwhelming, but eventually, it all clicks into place.

 How do you unwind after a day at work?

-Obviously it’s a bit tricky to socialise at the moment!
-So I tend to entertain myself with movies, audiobooks and/or a cycle round the park.
+Obviously, it’s a bit tricky to socialise at the moment!
+So I tend to entertain myself with movies, audiobooks and/or a cycle around the park.
 I’m also a huge D&D nerd, so I play that about once a week over Zoom!